43 Pages Posted: 15 Apr 2012 Last revised: 11 Sep 2014

-The questionable ability of the U.S. pension system to adequately provide for the growing elderly population combined with the rising number of people affected by mental health problems magnifies the need to understand how mental health problems affect retirement savings.
-This paper shows that mental health has a large and significant negative effect on retirement savings.
-For example, mental health problems decrease the probability of households holding pension accounts between 3 percent and 13 percent.
-The magnitude of these effects suggests changes to employer management and government regulation of these accounts may be required.
+The questionable ability of the U.S. pension system to provide for the growing elderly population combined with the rising number of people affected by depression and mental health problems magnifies the need to understand how household characteristics affect retirement.
+Mental health problems have a large and significant negative effect on retirement savings.
+Psychological distress decreases the probability of holding retirement accounts between 4 percent and 15 percent.
+Mental health problems can decrease retirement savings as a share of financial assets by over 40 percent.
+The magnitude of these effects suggests changes to employer management and government regulation of these accounts may be necessary.

 Keywords: retirement savings, household finance, mental health, depression

 Bogan, Vicki L. and Fertig, Angela R., Depression and Retirement Savings: Confounding Issues with Compounding Interest (July 2014).
 Available at SSRN: https://ssrn.com/abstract=2039714 or http://dx.doi.org/10.2139/ssrn.2039714